Enjoy some off-road cycling through the stunning scenery

 2. Day 2Balloch to Callander

-Following a hearty Scottish breakfast, you will be met by a representative who will provide you with your hire bikes (if hiring), an Information Pack including route notes, maps and additional information for your trip.
-You then follow a route via lochs and glens (no surprises there!) to Callander, your second night’s stop.
+Following a hearty Scottish breakfast, you will be met by the representative who will provide you with your rental bikes and will talk you through how to use the navigation app.
+From the accommodation, you will follow a route via lochs and glens to Callander, your second night’s stop.
 The route takes you out into the solitude of the countryside from Loch Lomond to Loch Venacher via quiet country roads.

-After Aberfoyle, you will enter Achray Forest from where you will weave your way to Callander along the southern shore of Loch Venacher.
+After Aberfoyle you enter Achray Forest from where you will weave your way to Callander along the southern shore of Loch Venacher.
 Some climbing, with the inevitable descents, but plenty of time to enjoy the views, tranquillity and great cycling.

-• 34.2 miles
+• 33.6 miles

 • Accommodation in Callander